SteveDConan/QuickChatTL/README.md

 ## Acknowledgments

-- Thanks to Telethon for the Telegram client functionality
+- Thanks to XAI, OpenAI, and LLM providers for translation APIs
-- OpenAI for ChatGPT integration
+- Telegram for the messaging platform
 - All contributors and users of this tool

 ## Support